Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Retail supply chain visualization focuses on inventory movement.
 Show how products move from suppliers to spread centers to stores.
 Include seasonal flow patterns if your business has busy seasons.

-The National Retail Federation reports that 85% of retail businesses use some form of visual inventory tracking.
+The retail industry groups reports that 85% of retail businesses use some form of visual inventory tracking.
 This shows how common supply chain visualization has become in retail.

 Service Industry Considerations